vespa-engine/blog/_drafts/basic-http-tests.md

 The latest addition to the Vespa CLI is the `test` command, which makes it easy to develop and run basic HTTP system tests, expressed in JSON format.
-Like the `document` and `query` commands, endpoint discovery and authentication is handled by the CLI, leaving developers free to focus on the tests themselves.
+Like the `document` and `query` commands, endpoint discovery and authentication are handled by the CLI, leaving developers free to focus on the tests themselves.

 The basic HTTP tests are also supported by the CD framework of the Vespa cloud,